Lympstone Commando railway station

-Lympstone Commando railway station serves the Commando Training Centre Royal Marines on the Avocet Line, a branch line between Exeter and Exmouth in Devon, England.
+Lympstone Commando railway station serves the Commando Training Centre Royal Marines on the Avocet Line between Exton and Lympstone Village, in Devon, England.
+The station is 6 mi 23 chain from Exmouth Junction, around 0.5 mi from St James' Park.

-Whilst signs on the station platform state that passengers alighting must have business with the Camp, this is no longer true and members of the general public can access the station via a public footpath.
+Whilst signs on the station platform state that passengers alighting must have business with the Camp, the general public can access the station via a public footpath.

 History

 The station was opened on 3 May 1976 by British Rail.
 This caused some confusion with the older Lympstone railway station, which was consequently renamed Lympstone Village.
-It was built using cast platform sections recovered from Weston Milton railway station, where the track had been singled and one platform was no longer required.
+It was built using cast platform sections recovered from Weston Milton, where the track had been singled and one platform was no longer required.

-For many years, troop trains were a feature of its operation about three times each year.
-The trains were operated with a locomotive at each end, as there is no way to run around a train south of Topsham; the leading locomotive on arrival was dragged back to Exeter Central where it was detached.
-The trains were considerably longer than the platform and loading the passengers was a slow operation, as they had to make their way through the train from the centre coaches.
-A similar operation today is difficult to arrange, as the regular timetabled passenger service is much more intensive than in the 1980s.